Tell me what happened when the encouragement of years went awry.

 She gets in the car, the car drives off and you keep going, your woman too

-much in thought to care any longer, she knows where the woman goes . . .
+much in thought to care anymore, she knows where the woman goes . . .

-In the boiler room the rules have changed.
+In the boiler room the rules are changed.
 God, he’s called, this mere man.

 He saves on time cards and machines.
 He sits there.
 He never ever leaves.